portworx/px-docs/dcos-cassandra.md

 keywords: portworx, container, Mesos, Mesosphere, DCOS, Cassandra
 ---

-TODO: Will generate cleaner links in S3
-TODO: Will see if it’s possible to add one repo with all the services available from there
-TODO: Update screenshots which shows <Service>-PX as the name of the package

 This guide will help you to install the Cassandra service on your DCOS cluster backed by PX volumes for persistent storage.

 Since the stateful services in DCOS universe do not have support for external volumes, you will need to add additional